Close

 Issues With Social Media

 As discussed previously, cyberbullying is rife in this internet age.
-With reports of cyberbullying on the rise, you need to be aware that your child could be at risk of being psychologically abused online.
+With reports of cyberbullying on the rise, you need to realize that your child could be at risk of being psychologically abused.

-The potential for your child to be targeted by online predators is also massively increased when they’re introduced to social media.
-Online predators often use social media profiles to disguise themselves as children who are similar ages to your child — something that you must make your child aware of when they begin to use social media networks.
+The potential for your child to be targeted by harmful internet users is also massively increased when they’re introduced to social media.
+Online predators often use social media user accounts to disguise themselves as children who are similar age to your child—something that you must make your child aware of when they begin to use social media networks.

-Teaching your child tips to stay safe online is important — this is especially the case when it comes to social media.
+Teaching your child tips for staying safe in the digital space is important—especially when it comes to social media.

 Age Restrictions

-You may want to determine the age that you’ll allow your child access to social media.
-Most social networks will not allow children under the age of 13 to create an account or to access the platform.
+You may want to determine the age at which you’ll allow your child access to social media.
+Most social networks do not allow children under 13 to create an account or access the platform.

 You may want to wait until your child reaches a certain level of maturity before they’re allowed to use social networking sites such as Facebook & Twitter.